GirlaneSD/gi-cv/README.md

 ---

 ## Curriculum Vitae (Markdown)
-> Replace this section with your CV.
-The version below is ready to use — update any details as needed.

 ### Highlights
 Passionate about optimizing processes and documentation from both technical and business perspectives — enabling clarity, collaboration, and continuous improvement through GenAI innovation, Agile practices, and Lean Six Sigma principles.